SURREAL ADVENTURES

 ‘Then why not try for forty days like Yeshua; it would be quicker.’

-As we walked, Mo handed me a list of questions he wanted me to think about and respond to in my journal by writing freely, whatever came to me without overthinking.
-I supposed he wanted me to short-circuit my analytic mind by avoiding my preconceived beliefs and intellectual chatter.
+After we returned to my hut, Mo handed me a list of questions he wanted me to consider and respond to in my journal with whatever came to mind.
+I suspected he wanted me to short-circuit the preconceived beliefs of my analytical mind.
+Listening to the inner voice is never easy… at least for me.

-Listening to the inner voice is never easy, at least for me.
-Much like grappling with a Zen kōan,[3] Mo’s questions required disciplined inward focus.
-Some seemed simple enough, such as explaining the meaning of intuition, love, and innate intelligence.
-These simple questions often left me stumped whenever I tried to posit a coherent answer.
-It seemed these concepts required the kind of spiritual vocabulary my linear mind hadn’t yet matured into a commensurate state of conscious awareness.
+Much like grappling with a Zen kōan, Mo’s questions demanded disciplined inward focus.
+Some appeared straightforward, such as explaining the meaning of intuition, love, and innate intelligence.
+Yet these simple queries often left me baffled whenever I attempted to offer a coherent answer.
+It seemed these concepts required the kind of spiritual vocabulary my linear mind hadn’t yet developed into a corresponding state of conscious awareness.

 Mo suggested I continue with my spiritual exercises until I achieved a breakthrough that would release me from whatever lingering fears remained from my distant past.
 I wasn’t sure how this epiphany might occur; perhaps it would be some form of nirvana, even if I wasn’t sure what that might be.
 My perspective was Western, not Eastern.[3]